product guideMar 17, 2026·12 min read

 Tier: Tier 3 Creative

-Generates a comprehensive Notion scheduling strategy brief with dimension breakdowns, top 5 recommendations, and confidence indicators.
+This is the final deliverable — what lands in your inbox or dashboard.
+Generates a structured Notion scheduling strategy brief with dimension breakdowns, top 5 recommendations, and confidence indicators.
 Creates a Slack executive summary with key findings and action items in Block Kit format.

 INFO